Edit an Existing Website Through GitHub

 When the page to edit includes any code chunks, the edited page must be rendered locally (with the quarto render command) for the GitHub Action to succeed and the live site to be updated.
 So, making edits–even if they are not to the code chunks themselves–on pages that contain code chunks cannot be done successfully through GitHub alone.
 Note that you may edit one page in a website that includes code chunks so long as the specific page you are editing does not include code chunks.

-If you edit a page through RStudio and running the quarto render command causes any changes to the _freeze/ folder, that page cannot be edited successfully through GitHub.
-Your intuition for such changes will improve as you work more with Quarto via RStudio and/or GitHub but keeping an eye out for whether the _freeze/ folder appears in RStudio’s “Git” pane is a good rule of thumb.
+If you edit a page through an IDE and running the quarto render command causes any changes to the _freeze/ folder, that page cannot be edited successfully through GitHub.
+Your intuition for such changes will improve as you work more with Quarto via your IDE and/or GitHub but keeping an eye out for whether Git catches changes to the _freeze/ folder is a good rule of thumb.

 How to Edit Through GitHub

-On GitHub, find and click the name of the .qmd file you want to edit.
-In the example below we have clicked the file that builds the website homepage (index.qmd).
+On GitHub, find and click the name of the Quarto file file you want to edit.
+In the example below we have clicked the file that builds the website homepage (“index.qmd”).

 Screenshot of the contents of a single file in a GitHub repository